 Mark Schaefer coined the term “Content Shock” back in 2014.
 He predicted correctly that content production would surpass content consumption.
 Aside from predicting the future, Mark also covers content marketing, social media, and the impact technology has on communications and human interaction.

-Instead of focusing on best practices, our own newsletter focuses on education.
+Instead of focusing on best practices, our own newsletter focuses on marketing education.
 Sketchalytics is a single micro-lesson in marketing wrapped up in a single sketch, delivered to you each week.
 Each micro-lesson is about a topic that may be commonly misunderstood or very new to content marketers, and is explained in plain English.

 Scott and Alison Stratten write the UnMarketing blog and co-host the UnPodcast.
 Their focus is on sharing best (and worst) practices on how to market to people in ways in which you yourself would like to be marketed and engaged.

 Jay Acunzo gave Ceralytics the kick in the pants we needed to start something unique with our newsletter in his video, My Email Newsletter Sucks.
 Jay’s unique newsletter focuses on storytelling and being better than best practices.
 He drives home lessons that help us all be better marketers and human beings.
 He also has a new book, Break the Wheel.

 Any that we missed?